 "I assure you, I didn't.
 And I won...
 So go get the wretch his food.
 I want to take a nap," he laughed at his victory like it was the funniest thing in the world.
 Clearly, they were gambling away their duties.

 The loser stalked out of the room in a fit, and the winner leaned back in his chair and rested his eyes.
-It wasn't long before the guard was asleep and eventually Ryu spotted all four pill bugs who seemed as if they were playing hide-and-seek with each other.
+It wasn't long before the guard was asleep and eventually Ryu spotted all four pill bugs who seemed as if they were playing with each other.

 Ryu had been told by his grandmother that the insects had the intelligence of a young dog and they could be trained to do a few tricks, but they especially loved to play.
 They are known to curl up into balls and roll around, bumping into each other for hours on end.
 According to scientists it was some kind of mating ritual, though it looked to Ryu like they were playing rather than courting each other.